shadowwolf123987/shadowwolf123987/README.md

-I’m Oli
+My name is Oli

 I’m interested in programming and web development

-Fluent in Python and ASP.NET(C#,HTML,CSS,Javascript)
+Skilled in Python, C#, HTML, JavaScript, CSS

 Contact me at olitaylor@shadowdev.co.uk